lei-zhang/BayesCog_Wien/readme.md

 L13: 24.06 Programming project + Summary <br />

-# Important dates
-18.03.20: Announcement of the programing project <br />
-10.05.20: Submission deadline for Review of a paper#1 <br />
-14.06.20: Submission deadline for Review of a paper#2 <br />
-31.07.20: Submission deadline for Programming project <br />

 ### LICENSE

 This license (CC BY-NC 4.0) gives you the right to re-use and adapt, as long as you note any changes you made, and provide a link to the original source.
 Read [here](https://creativecommons.org/licenses/by-nc/4.0/) for more details.

 ![](https://upload.wikimedia.org/wikipedia/commons/9/99/Cc-by-nc_icon.svg)